Open Composer Application Creation Manual

 1.2. form.yml

-The form.yml is composed of five main sections: form, header, script, check and submit.
-The form and script are required fields, but header, check and submit can be omitted.
+The form.yml is composed of five main sections: form, script, header, check and submit.
+The form and script sections are required fields, but header, check and submit sections can be omitted.

-The following figure shows the scope of form, header and script sections.
-A job script is generated from form, header, and script sections.
-However, header is optional, and if omitted, ./lib/header.yml.erb is used instead (in most cases, there is no need to define header).
+The following figure shows the scope of form, script, and header sections.
+A job script is generated from form, script, and header sections.
+However, the header section is optional, and if omitted, ./lib/header.yml.erb is used instead.
+Thus, in most cases, there is no need to define header.
 Note that the application name in the upper left is the scope of manifest.yml.
 The check section performs validation of the inputs before job submission.
 The submit section defines the pre-processing when submitting a job.

 Sections